Table of Contents

 Does Budgeting Help When Money Is Tight?

-Budgeting can help when your money is tight.
-By drilling down and seeing just how much money is coming in, what your basic living expenses are, what your discretionary spending looks like, and how your savings are growing, you are better in touch with your money.
+Yes, budgeting can definitely help when your money is tight.
+By drilling down and seeing just how much money is coming into your checking account each month, what your basic living expenses are, what your discretionary spending looks like, and how your savings are growing, you are better in touch with your money.

 You can then move ahead and finetune things to make your money work harder for you.
 You might see ways to economize or eliminate some expenses or otherwise improve your cash flow.